Combat-Related Special Compensation (CRSC)

 Note: There is a Six Year Statute of Limitations: CRSC is subject to the 6-year statute of limitations, 31 U.S.C., Section 3702(b).
 In order to receive the full retroactive CRSC entitlement, you must file your CRSC claim within 6 years of the date of any VA rating decision that could potentially make you eligible for CRSC or the date you become entitled to retired pay, whichever is more recent.
 If you file your claim more than 6 years after initial eligibility, you will be restricted to 6 years of any retroactive entitlement.
 Any questions relating to the payment of this claim must be addressed to Defense Finance and Accounting Service (DFAS) who is the pay authority for CRSC. *The six-year statute of limitations extends backwards from the original date of application where the retiree meets all eligibility requirements.

-CRSC Programs : The Combat-Related Special Compensation (CRSC) program was enacted by Congress on 2 December 2002.
+CRSC Programs: The Combat-Related Special Compensation (CRSC) program was enacted by Congress on 2 December 2002.
 In accordance with specific guidance, the CRSC program provides compensation for certain Uniformed Service Retirees with combat-related disabilities.
-The original CRSC program (CRSC I) began 1 June 2003 for active duty Retirees with 20 years of service.
-The CRSC II program was created 1 January 2004 to offer compensation for a larger group of combat-disabled Retirees, including reserve Retirees at the age of 59 ½ or 60, as applicable.
+The original CRSC program began 1 June 2003 for active duty Retirees with 20 years of service.
+The CRSC program was changed 1 January 2004 to offer compensation for a larger group of combat-disabled Retirees, including reserve Retirees at the age of 59 ½ or 60, as applicable.

 (1) Subtract each disability percent from 100% to obtain the remaining efficiencies

 (2) Multiply the remaining efficiencies together

 (4) Round to the nearest 10%, round up for 5% or above